 Building the bed

 To make the long sides of the bed, screw three 8-foot 2×6 boards to two corner posts.
-Pre-drill the holes before screwing into the wood to make life a bit easier.
-Having an extra person around to help you position the boards correctly and make sure they’re flush.
+Drilling pilot holes will make screwing into the wood a bit easier.
+Have an extra person around to help you position the boards correctly and to make sure they’re flush.

 See more videos in this series: